reactgraphqlacademy/fb-messenger/README.md

 ### Part 2

 1. In src/Messenger/components/Threads.js you need to fetch the threads data using a graphql query.
-You'll find more info about the steps you need to follow at the bottom of src/Messenger/components/Threads.js
+You'll find more info about the steps you need to follow at the bottom of src/Messenger/components/Threads.js.
+Hint [https://www.apollographql.com/docs/react/api/react-apollo#graphql](https://www.apollographql.com/docs/react/api/react-apollo#graphql)
 2. In src/Messenger/components/Threads.js, replace the threads query by threadsConnection.
 Hint, you'll also need to update the threads.map(thread => ...
 3. In src/Messenger/components/Conversation/Content/Messages.js, fetch a conversation by using the conversationConnection query.
 Hint, you'll need to do the same you did in Threads.js PLUS adding the username variable to the query.
 You can pass variables to the graphql HoC by doing: